pnavaro/big-data/_sources/04-WordCount.md

 ### Exercise 4.2

-Create a function called `map_words` that take a file name as argument and return a lists containing all words as items.
+Create a function called `map_words` that take a file name as argument and return a sorted list containing all words as items.

 ```pytb
 map_words("sample.txt")[:5] # first five words